Po3Tato/Po3Tato/README.md

-I'm a security student with a focus on DevOps security and infrastructure automation.
-I manage my homelab using modern GitOps approaches and infrastructure as code.
+I'm a cybersecurity student with a focus in DevOps security and infrastructure automation.

 ## 🚀 Projects